meow-d/meow-d.github.io/_drafts/Marshmello can't swim in the night.md

 he, and i, never brought up Marshmello ever again.

-my point is, _____ is just like Mahiru; but instead of jellyfish, it's hit American electronic music producer and DJ Marshmello. and also kids are fucking ruthless and will tear apart everything if they arbitrarily decide it's not cool.
+my point is, _____ is just like Mahiru from Jellyfish Can't Swim In The Night; but instead of jellyfish, it's hit American electronic music producer and DJ Marshmello. and also kids are fucking ruthless and will tear apart everything if they arbitrarily decide it's not cool.

 ---